Winter solstice: Germanic

-Discussing the Heruli, the Greek historian Procopius wrote in the sixth century that the people of Scandinavia (which he calls Thule) held their greatest festival shortly after the winter solstice, to celebrate the return of daylight.
+In the sixth century, the Greek historian Procopius wrote that the people of Scandinavia (which he calls Thule) held their greatest festival shortly after the winter solstice, to celebrate the return of daylight.

 In Anglo-Saxon England the winter solstice was generally deemed to be December 25, and in Old English, midwinter could mean both the winter solstice and Christmas.
 In the eighth century, Bede wrote that the pagan Anglo-Saxons had celebrated the festival Mōdraniht ('Mothers' Night') at the winter solstice, which marked the start of the Anglo-Saxon year.

+Bede also wrote that the pagan Anglo-Saxons called both December and January Giuli.
+Bede links this term with the winter solstice, writing that "The months of Giuli derive their name from the day when the Sun turns back [and begins] to increase".
+This is an Old English form of the word 'Yule', and it is also spelled Geōl, Geōla and Iūla.
+Other Old English writers call December Ǣrra Geōla (the former Yule) and January Æftera Geōla (the latter Yule).

-The North Germanic peoples celebrated a winter holiday called Yule.
-The Heimskringla, written in the 13th century by the Icelander Snorri Sturluson, describes a Yule feast hosted by the Norwegian king Haakon the Good (c.
+The North Germanic peoples celebrated a winter holiday called Jól, the Old Norse form of the word 'Yule'.
+The Heimskringla, written in the 13th century by the Icelander Snorri Sturluson, describes a Jól feast hosted by the Norwegian king Haakon the Good (c.
 920–961).
-According to Snorri, the Christian Haakon had moved Yule from "midwinter" and aligned it with the Christian Christmas celebration.
-Historically, this has made some scholars believe that Yule originally was a sun festival on the winter solstice.
-Modern scholars generally do not believe this, as midwinter in medieval Iceland was a date about four weeks after the solstice.
-During the Christianisation of the Germanic peoples, Yule was incorporated into the Christmas celebrations and the term and its cognates remain used to refer to Christmas in modern Northern European languages such as Swedish.
+According to Snorri, the Christian Haakon had moved Jól from "midwinter" and aligned it with Christmas.
+This led some scholars to believe that Scandinavian Yule (Jól) originally was a sun festival on the winter solstice.
+Modern scholars generally do not believe this, as the medieval Icelandic "midwinter" (miðvetr) was about four weeks after the solstice.
+During the Christianisation of the Germanic peoples, Yule was incorporated into the Christmas celebrations and the term and its cognates still refer to Christmas in modern Northern European languages such as Swedish.